datasharingframework/dsf/dsf-bpe/dsf-bpe-server-jetty/docker/log/README.md

-empty log directory for docker build
+Empty `log` directory for docker build, will contain log files at runtime.